-

 Right out of the ground, your marijuana plants will have tons of branches, some thicker than others, and they'll all be connected like a tree.

-So before you start trimming, cut these branches apart into smaller pieces that are more manageable to work with.
+So before you start trimming, cut these branches apart into smaller, more manageable pieces.
 So long as the branches are easy enough to handle and hold in your hands, they should be fine.

 2. Start removing the fan leaves.

 Next, focus on removing all the fan leaves connected to your bud.
-These iconic leaves are synonymous with the marijuana plant, but they must be removed nonetheless.
+These iconic leaves are synonymous with the marijuana plant but must be removed nonetheless.

 3. Trim the sugar leaves.